pudly/schmopera-hugo/content/articles/neef.md

 It all would be fair play in the world of career advancement, if there wasn't such a cost to the COC along the way.
 There are loud-ish rumblings about the COC's financial peril, and about how its resources have been steadily whittled away by the cost of these big-name singers and major productions brought in by Neef.
 And now, with the the yet-unfinished hunt for a new leader, and the placeholder appointment of COC Deputy General Director Christie Darville - who, if rumours are true, is a decent fundraiser but doesn't actually like opera - _and the pandemic_, morale feels freaking low.

 This all feels so naive, when I unpack it enough.
 My gripe is that Neef is leaving early to start his newer, more prestigious job in Paris, and that he's leaving the COC in a precarious spot.
+In the real world, career advancement is a thing, and people like Neef, who's obviously brilliant and industrious, should have the chance to climb those top rungs.
+How heartless of him!
+Doesn't he _care_ about the COC?

+BUT.
+In Canada, where we don't have robust government arts funding

 I argue with myself over these instincts.